joa-quim/GMTjl_doc/tutorials/longest_sail/longestsail.md

 GMT uses the \myreflink{coast} utility to access a version of the GSHHG data specially formatted for GMT.
 The GSHHG data have strengths and weaknesses.
 It is global and open source, but is based on relatively old datasets and hence may not be accurate enough for very large-scale mapping projects.
-For more information about the coastlines data-set see the [GSHHG repository](https://github.com/GenericMappingTools/gshhg-gmt)
+For more information about the coastlines data-set see the [GSHHG repository](https://github.com/GenericMappingTools/gshhg-gmt).
+We are referring this because the GMT coastlines were used to refine the solutions for the departing and arrival points of the longest sail.

 Quoting [Rohan Chabukswar and Kushal Mukherjee](https://arxiv.org/pdf/1804.07389.pdf)